ludiosarchive/chopshop/README.md

 [![NPM version][npm-image]][npm-url]
 [![Build status][travis-image]][travis-url]

-chopshop takes an io.js readable [stream](https://iojs.org/api/stream.html)
-and yields a series of fixed-length streams.
+chopshop takes a node readable [stream](https://nodejs.org/api/stream.html) and yields a series of fixed-length streams.
 This is particularly useful if you need to convert a file into multiple files of size N.